nollenr/CloudFormationVPC/README.md

 <br><br>

-# Add a Network Load Balancer to the Infrastructure
+# Add a Network Load Balancer
 To add a network load balancer to the infrastructure involves 2 steps
 - creating the target group:  This is the list of instances to which the load balancer will send traffic
 - create the load balancer and attach it to the target group